DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ## Tips for schools and training providers

+### Help from DfE

+DfE has made some funding available for assessment-only QTS programmes for Ukrainians.
+Contact teach.inengland@education.gov.uk for more information.

+From spring 2023, Ukrainians will be able to [apply to the Teaching Regulation Agency for QTS](#apply-for-qts-in-england-from-spring-2023).

 ### Visas and immigration

 Most Ukrainian refugees will not need to be sponsored for a skilled worker or student visa.
 [Find out more about visa schemes for Ukrainian refugees, allowing them to live, work and study in the UK](#check-the-status-of-your-visa).